Content 1100 styling change to allow custom header

 Action we’re taking to close the gap

-Given our pay gaps relating to socio-economic are relatively low, we are focussed on ensuring we maintain this progress and continue to improve them overtime.
-In response to our research into progression rates, which highlighted that those from lower socio-economic backgrounds were impacted more so than other underrepresented groups, we have implemented a new promotion readiness programme, which sits alongside our wider suite of learning opportunities.
+Given our pay gaps relating to socio-economic background are relatively low, we are focussed on ensuring we maintain this progress and continue to improve them over time.
+In response to our research into progression rates, which highlighted that those from lower socio-economic backgrounds were impacted more so than other underrepresented groups, we implemented a promotion readiness programme, which sits alongside our wider suite of learning opportunities.
 The programme focusses on helping our colleagues develop a progression mindset and prepare for promotion interviews.
 We also have a number of initiatives dedicated to attracting and supporting colleagues from diverse backgrounds to our firm, including our Employability Award and Social Mobility Talent Insight Programme.
-Socio-economic background has also been added as a key checkpoint across our people processes, ensuring we are monitoring this additional characteristic when making decisions within our business.
-You can find out more about the action we’re taking here.
+Socio-economic background is a key checkpoint across our people processes, ensuring we are monitoring this additional characteristic when making decisions within our business.

 Progress against our 2030 targets